Mario Beaulieu: Return to Bloc Québécois leadership

 Beaulieu was one of three Bloc MPs who initially supported Martine Ouellet's leadership during a caucus revolt and remained with the Bloc caucus when seven MPs resigned on February 28, 2018, to sit as Independents.
 He later became critical of her leadership and campaigned for her removal for an upcoming leadership review, whilst staying in caucus.
 Beaulieu was named interim leader after Ouellet resigned over losing a party referendum on her leadership.

 On August 22, 2018, he ceded the party presidency to Yves Perron as part of an agreement to reunite the party following the conflict over Martine Oulette's leadership.
 Beaulieu continued as interim leader, however, until a leadership election was held in 2019.
 On January 17, 2019, he was succeeded as party leader by Yves-François Blanchet.

-Since 2021 he has served as the critic of Official Languages in the Bloc Québécois Shadow Cabinet.
+He served as the critic of Official Languages in the Bloc Québécois Shadow Cabinet of the 44th Parliament of Canada.

+He was elected vice chair of the Canadian House of Commons Standing Committee on Official Languages in the 45th Canadian Parliament in 2025.